Ultimate Marketing Communications Guide

 What is Marketing Communications?

 The traditional marketing mix has always revolved around the “Four P’s” of Product, Price, Place and Promotion.
-Marcomms is focused on the promotion element of marketing and the message your business relays to your target market.
+Marcoms is focused on the promotion element of marketing and the message your business relays to your target market.
 So this can comprise of anything from your online presence i.e website, your social media presence, press releases in trade magazines, sales promotion, public relations, appearances at trade shows and your direct sales approach.

 - Differentiation – To create and sustain a demand and preference for your products, over and above your competitors in the market.